 These five exterior design and home color trends for 2021 can help you make smart style choices that look fantastic now and have potential to age well in the long run.

 These trends are already showing up in neighborhoods thanks to innovators and early adopters, and are poised to gain further traction in the year ahead.
 The above example, which is detailed further below, is by Calgary-based Trickle Creek Custom Homes.

 While these styles may see increasing popularity, the fact remains that no one can tell you how to feel comfortable in and around your own home.
-With James Hardie® products, you’ll be able to choose from a wide range of siding profiles and more than 700 prefinished colors for endless design possibilities to suit your tastes.
+With James Hardie's array of exterior siding and trim products, you’ll be able to choose from a wide range of siding profiles and more than 700 prefinished colors for endless design possibilities to suit your tastes.

 Use these up-and-coming style trends to spark your own inspiration and shape the design of your dream home.

 Colors that create a sense of grounding and stability will likely be in more demand next year.

 Natural colors are the perfect antidote for 2020.
 These aren’t the Earth tones of the 70s and 80s – no avocado greens or mustard yellows.
 Natural colors are more calming and familiar, and draw their inspiration from the outdoors.